astroML/text_errata/README.md

 Page 76: in Figure 3.3, the (1,1) and (2,2) cells are erroneously switched.

+Page 95: in the Python code preamble 'is implemented in "scipy.stats.cauchy"' should be replaced with "scipy.stats.laplace"

 Page 99: The line below Eq.
 (3.60) should say "Note that for k = 1 this distribution is a Cauchy distribution", not "k = 2"

 Page 109: The first sentence in the paragraph preceeding Eq.
 (3.78) should read